jotaefepinho/online-store/README.md

-# My Online Store
+# USP 33+&frac13; Store

 ## Project Overview
 This is a simple **Online Store** project built with HTML, CSS, and basic JavaScript.
-The website will offer a product listing page, a product grid for showcasing products, a shopping cart, a log in page, and a page for finalizing orders.
+The website will offer a vinyl listing page, a product grid for showcasing products, a shopping cart, a log in page, and a page for finalizing orders.
 The site is structured specifically for easy navigation.

 ---

 ## Requirements
 The project will include:
-- A homepage that displays a banner and product information.
+- A homepage that displays a banner and product information. &check;
-- A products section with a grid layout, showcasing available products.
+- A products section with a grid layout, showcasing available vinyls. &check;
+- Responsive design for various screen sizes (desktop, tablet, mobile). &check;
 - Persistent shopping cart using local storage.
 - User registration and authentication (login/logout).
-- Responsive design for various screen sizes (desktop, tablet, mobile).

 **Additional requirements** we might be able to implement:
 - Product search and filter functionality.